ADA-GWU/a3-digital-image-processing-tmehtiyev2019/README.md

 2. Remove speckle noise from medical pictures;
 3. Visualize MRI data in DICOM files.

+The `digital-image-pre-processing.ipynb` file is self-contained and contains all the necessary interpretations and visual representations to understand the data processing steps and outcomes.
+To reproduce the results of this work, please follow the below steps carefully.

 ## Prerequisites
 - Google Colab account
 - Google Drive with sufficient storage space